MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 > "ProxyAuthenticatonError: Proxy authentication is unsupported"

 The MIP SDK doesn't support the use of authenticated proxies.
-To fix this message, proxy administrators should set the Microsoft Information Protection service endpoints to bypass the proxy.
+To fix this message, proxy administrators should set the Microsoft Purview Information Protection service endpoints to bypass the proxy.
 A list of those endpoints is available at the [Office 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges) page.
 MIP SDK requires that `*.protection.outlook.com` (row 9) and the Azure Information Protection service endpoints (row 73) bypass proxy authentication.